 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 These fudgy brownies are going to be a favorite summer dessert that everyone will crave.
-Nobody will know there is zucchini in these fudgy double chocolate brownies.
+Nobody will know there is zucchini in these fudgy double chocolate brownies if you'd rather leave the zucchini out try my Cheesecake Brownies.
 A perfect dessert for potlucks and family gatherings or try my other great zucchini recipes Lemon Zucchini Bread, Pineapple Zucchini Bread, or my Chocolate Zucchini Bread.

 why this recipe works